taphost/c64/README.md

 - **API.md** as the primary reference for rules, constraints, and coding style.
 - **SID.md** as a guide to translate musical notes and frequencies into values usable by the **SID** sound chip.
 - **docs/c64prg.txt** as the full technical foundation, derived from the *Commodore 64 Programmer’s Reference Guide*.
-- **docs/TOC.md** as an index allowing the LLM to navigate the PRG without exceeding context‑window limits.
+- **docs/TOC.md** as an index allowing the LLM to navigate the c64prg.txt without exceeding context‑window limits.

 ## Why TOC.md

 LLMs have strict limits on context size and tokens.
 Therefore:
 - The **c64prg.txt** file is not provided entirely to the LLM.
 - Instead, **TOC.md** is supplied to indicate which sections to consult.
-- The LLM can then request specific portions of PRG.txt as needed.
+- The LLM can then request specific portions of c64prg.txt as needed.

 ## How to Use the Files